 As Odolena mentioned above, Google’s smart bidding tool needs data.
 Marketing attribution tracks every anonymous journey on your website.
 Once a user converts, whether that’s by form, phone or live chat, Ruler Analytics fires that data into your CRM.

 Then, when that lead converts into a sale, Ruler Analytics will fire all of the revenue data back into Google Ads.

 Well, it means Google Ads can get a real cost per lead and cost per conversion now that it’s now including offline conversions.
 With that, it can be more aggressive bidding on the terms that really matter.

 Not convinced smart bidding is right for your business?
 With marketing attribution, you can track every touchpoint a user has with you.
 Whether that’s organic social, email, or paid advertising.
 You can even track the impact of your ad campaigns, and keywords.

 So, if you’re testing out smart bidding, you’ll be able to see exactly what role it’s playing in your customers’ buyer’s journeys.
-Buyer journeys aren’t a simple one touchpoint.
-In fact, they can be as many as twenty touchpoints according to research from Think by Google.
+Buyer journeys aren’t one touchpoint.

 Marketing attribution allows you to monitor every touchpoint and understand how each plays its role.
 While you might not see paid ads converting on a first, or last-click basis, you’ll never know the full role it plays without proper marketing attribution.
 Particularly so if you’re tracking offline conversions.